Efficient Memory Tiering in a Virtual Machine: Design and Implementation

-\sepblock {\bf Consolidation:} Consolidation refers to the process of gathering all scattered hot base pages to a single huge page-sized region inside the guest.
-Consolidation operates inside the guest at GPA level and comprises of data copy of scattered hot base pages and updating the $GVA\xrightarrow{GPT}GPA$ mapping accordingly.
-The process of consolidation reduces the number of {\skewedhotpage}s at the host without any modification at the host, as only the mappings $GVA \xrightarrow{} GPA$ are updated.
+A \skewedhotpage occurs at the host level when only a portion of a guest-mapped host huge-page is actively accessed. \mname exploits the additional level of address translation inside a guest (GVA $\xrightarrow{GPT}$ GPA) to \quotes{\textit{consolidate}} scattered hot regions at the granularity of 4\,KB base pages in the guest into a contiguous huge page size region inside the guest.
+Consolidation consists of \one data copy of scattered hot base pages and \two updating the $GVA\xrightarrow{GPT}GPA$ mapping accordingly.
+By relocating the hot data out of the huge page region, the corresponding host huge page appears as cold.
+Thus, reducing the number of {\skewedhotpage}s at the host.
+This operates entirely within the guest and requires no modification at the host (hypervisor) level.

-Using the same example from earlier (\S\ref{sec:motiv_skewness_huge_page}), we explain {\mname}'s key idea (see Figure~\ref{fig:virt_huge_solution}).
-The process of consolidation moves the content of hot base pages $B$ and $C$ together in a huge page region, which is backed by a huge page at host and modifies $GVA \xrightarrow{} GPA$ mappings inside {\tt Guest-1}.
-Similarly, pages $D$ and $E$ inside {\tt Guest-2} are consolidated to a single huge page region.
-After consolidation, all {\skewedhotpage}s are eliminated, resulting in three densely hot huge pages in the host context (see Figure~\ref{fig:virt_huge_solution}).
-Hence consolidation is reducing hot pages from earlier five (as seen in Figure~\ref{fig:virt_huge_motivation}) to three.
-Hence, memory tiering solutions at the host will place these three densely hot huge pages in \near.
+\textbf{Example:} Using the same example from earlier (\S\ref{sec:motiv_skewness_huge_page}), as shown in Figure~\ref{fig:virt_huge_solution}, consolidation moves the content of hot 4\,KB base pages $B$ and $C$ together in a contiguous huge-page sized region inside the guest (backed by an actual huge page at host) and modifies $GVA \xrightarrow{GPT} GPA$ mappings inside {\tt Guest-1}.
+Similarly, pages $D$ and $E$ inside {\tt Guest-2} are also ``consolidated" to a single huge page region.
+As shown in Figure~\ref{fig:virt_huge_solution}, after consolidation, all {\skewedhotpage}s at the host level are eliminated, resulting in three densely hot huge pages instead of five hot huge pages earlier, thus, reducing the amount of data in \nearmemory.